-Video Data Periods begin with a two-pixel Leading Guard Band.
-The state transition variable videoData is defined to go TRUE on the first active pixel of video data in the period (i.e. after the Guard Band) and is defined to go FALSE following the last active pixel of video data in the period.
+Video Data Periods begin with a two-character Leading Guard Band.
+The state transition variable videoData is defined to go TRUE on the TMDS character clock coinciding with the first active pixel (or portion of the pixel bits when the pixel bit depth is higher than 24 bits per pixel) of video data in the period (i.e. after the Guard Band) and is defined to go FALSE on the first TMDS character clock following the last active pixel of video data in the period.
+(NOTE: When the pixel bit depth is higher than 24 bits per pixel, a single pixel data straddles multiple TMDS character clock cycles).
 There is no Trailing Guard Band on a Video Data Period.

-Data Islands begin with a two-pixel Leading Guard Band and end with a two-pixel Trailing Guard Band.
+Data Islands begin with a two-character Leading Guard Band and end with a two-character Trailing Guard Band.
 Between the Guard Bands, packet data is transmitted.
 Unlike the 8 to 10 bit encoding used for video pixel data, each pixel of the packet data is encoded using T.M.D.S.
 Error Reduction Coding (TERC4) performing a 4 to 10 bit conversion of the input packet data to the 10 bits required for differential transmission on each of the three T.M.D.S. channels.
-The state transition variable packetData is defined to go TRUE for the first pixel of the Data Island containing packet data (i.e. first pixel following the Leading Guard Band) and is defined to go FALSE following the last pixel containing packet data (i.e. the first pixel of the Trailing Guard Band).
+The state transition variable packetData is defined to go TRUE for the first TMDS character clock of the Data Island containing packet data (i.e. first TMDS character clock following the Leading Guard Band) and is defined to go FALSE following the last TMDS character clock containing packet data (i.e. the first TMDS character clock of the Trailing Guard Band).

 The HDMI Specification defines a facility for the HDCP Transmitter to inform the HDCP Receiver that the streams being transmitted contain no useful visual or aural information and should be muted.
 HDCP uses this mechanism to provide a means of temporarily disabling HDCP Encryption while remaining authenticated.
 During the AVMUTE state, an HDCP Transmitter is required to not assert any ENC_EN signal.
-Also during the AVMUTE state, the HDCP Receiver should ignore Encryption Status Signaling and operate as if ENC_DIS is asserted.
+Also during the AVMUTE state, the HDCP Receiver should ignore Encryption Status Signaling and operate as if ENC DIS is asserted.

-This mechanism can be applied in the case of an erratic or changing pixel clock that may result from a change from one video format to another, such as from an SDTV (27MHz) signal to an

-HDTV (74.25MHz) signal.
-If the pixel clock change were preceded by a Set_AVMUTE request and followed by a Clear_AVMUTE request, then authentication would not be affected.
+This mechanism can be applied in the case of an erratic or changing pixel clock that may result from a change from one video format to another, such as from an SDTV (27MHz) signal to an HDTV (74.25MHz) signal.
+If the pixel clock change were preceded by a Set_AVMUTE request and followed by a Clear AVMUTE request, then authentication would not be affected.

-The state transition signal AVMUTE is defined to be TRUE for a duration of one pixel coincident with the assertion of ENC_EN or ENC_DIS if the HDCP Device is in an AVMUTE state, as defined in the HDMI Specification.
+The state transition signal AVMUTE is defined to be TRUE for a duration of one TMDS character clock coincident with the assertion of ENC_EN or ENC_DIS if the HDCP Device is in an AVMUTE state, as defined in the HDMI Specification.